itsmerif/AutoGram/README.md

 ## **About**

-Geogramint is an OSINT tool that uses Telegram's API to find nearby users and groups.
+AutoGram is an OSINT tool that uses Telegram's API to find nearby users and groups.
 Inspired by [Tejado's Telegram Nearby Map](https://github.com/tejado/telegram-nearby-map), which is no longer maintained, it aims to provide a more user-friendly alternative.

 Geogramint only finds Telegram users and groups which have activated the nearby feature.
 Per default it is deactivated.